 Unplug your blender and sink your teeth into a crisp apple instead.
 While juice may seem like an easy way to get your share of fruit, eating whole fruit adds heart-healthy fiber to your diet and helps better satisfy your hunger.

 “Liquid carbohydrates aren’t as filling as solids,” says Dr. Hasan.
-“It takes more work to digest whole fruit, so you fill full for longer.”
+“It takes more work to digest whole fruit, so you feel full for longer.”
 In addition, juice often contains more calories than a piece of fruit.

 6. Practice portion control